 Best Cheese to Use

-When choosing my cheese, I like to aim for a variety of soft, hard and firm.
+When choosing my cheese, I like to aim for a variety of soft cheeses, semi-hard cheeses, and hard cheeses.
 As well as focus on the colors, shapes, strengths and textures.
 I tend to not choose too many crumbly varieties, but you can definitely add those.
 For the best flavor, allow them to come to room temperature.

 - Aged cheddar – Cheddar is always a safe option and has such a great flavor.